-Business insurance has long been subject to the "insurance market cycle," a phenomenon characterized by swings over time between periods of "soft market" conditions (typically evidenced by increased insurance supply, lower premiums, and broader coverage terms) and periods of "hard market" conditions (typically evidenced by reduced insurance supply, higher premiums, and narrower coverage terms).
-More than three decades ago, a severe disruption in the insurance market cycle for liability insurance 2019 was a successful year for ICI Mutual.
-The Company's underwriting profit, in combination with the Company's investment results, resulted in net income, after dividends and income taxes, of \$23.7 million.
-The Company's Board of Directors at year end declared a \$6 million dividend (payable to Participating Members as a credit against their 2020 renewal premiums), increasing the total dividends declared over the life of the Company to \$106 million.
-The Company's year-end equity reached \$305 million, and A.M.
-Best once again affirmed the Company's "A" (Excellent) rating.
+In the specialized niche market for mutual fund insurance, the hardening had a more muted impact.
+Year-overyear rate increases on fund groups' renewals of directors and officers/errors and omissions liability (D&O/E&O) policies were typically far below those for public company D&O insurance policies.
+Rate increases on independent 2020 was a successful year for ICI Mutual.
+The Company's underwriting profit, in combination with the Company's investment results, resulted in net income, after dividends and income taxes, of \$19.2 million.
+The Company's Board of Directors declared a \$6 million dividend (payable to Participating Members as a credit against their 2021 renewal premiums), increasing the total dividends declared over the life of the Company to \$112 million.
+The Company's year-end equity reached \$330 million, and AM Best once again affirmed the Company's "A" (Excellent) rating.

-Management's detailed discussion of 2019's operating results is provided at pages 8-9.
+Management's detailed discussion of 2020's operating results is provided at pages 8-9.